Ex-boyfriend accused of killing pregnant Chicago woman, baby

 “She conveyed to some of her friends that the father told her she would never make it to the end of her pregnancy,” said Deenihan, who also said the relationship between the two had ended prior to the shooting.

 He also said that detectives were able to use technology to track a vehicle that arrived at the crime scene before the shooting and then leave a short time later.
-He said that led detectives to a man who told them that he drove Deering to and from the house that night.
-He said the man was not charged because there is no indication that he knew what Deering had done.
+He said that led detectives to a person who told them that she drove Deering to and from the house that night.
+That person was not charged because there is no indication that she knew what Deering had done, Deenihan said.
+At a court hearing Friday afternoon, prosecutors identified the person as another woman who was pregnant by Deering.

 Deenihan also confirmed reports that police found racist graffiti on the outside wall of the home of Jones, who was Black.
 He said police believe that Deering, who is Black, scrawled it there to “push detectives off the scent.”